 Avocados are one of my favorite things to eat!
-Rich, creamy and loaded with good fats that provide your mind and body with energy and make your skin glow!
+They are rich, creamy and loaded with good fats that provide your mind and body with energy and make your skin glow!
+And while they are a staple in California, I learned from teaching cooking classes that not everyone is adept at slicing them.
+So today I am going to teach you how to slice an avocado like a pro!

-If you are afraid of the calories, don’t be!
+First things first.
+Avocados are a fruit, not a vegetable.
+They are loaded with healthy Omega 3 fats, fiber, Vitamins A, C and E, and are also high in potassium.
+All great things!
+If you are afraid of the calories, don’t be.
 Recent research indicates that a diet that contains 20-30% calories from “good fat” like the oils found in avocados, not only supports good health but aids weight loss and maintenance.
 Good fats help keep you feeling full even hours after you eat!
-Avocados can also be used in recipes instead of cream, milk etc.. to add a creamy texture to dishes, this makes my lactose intolerant son very happy.

 To ripen an avocado quickly:

-Use a sharp knife (mine is an 8″ Wusthof Chef’s knife) to cut around the seed, then twist each half of the avocado in opposite directions to separate.
+Here is my technique for slicing an avocado: Hold the avocado in one hand then use a sharp knife (mine is an 8″ Wusthof Chef’s knife) to cut around the seed from top to bottom.
+Set your knife down so you can use both hands to twist each half of the avocado in opposite directions, voila!
+Your avocado is now in two pieces.
+Now let’s remove that seed.
 Gently but firmly “tap” the seed with your knife, making sure the knife goes into the seed at least a 1/4 inch.
 Then twist the knife and lift the seed out.
 Like so….

-Place the avocado skin side up) onto a cutting board and slice through the skin and meat of the avocado.
+Now we slice: Place the avocado flat side down, skin side up onto a cutting board and slice through the skin and meat of the avocado.
 Then gently peel off the skin.

 MAY I PLEASE ASK A FAVOR?